barryclark/jekyll-now/about.md

 permalink: /about/
 ---

 I am an aspiring data scientist.
-I have expertise in mathematics teaching and organizing for social justice.
-I promise to keep a beginner’s mindset.
+I have expertise in [mathematics teaching](https://evanrushton.blogspot.com/), [learning design](evanrushton.wixsite.com/learndesigntech), and organizing for [social justice](https://www.facebook.com/LosAngelesAlgebraProject/).
+Keep a beginner’s mindset.
+Live to learn.
+Love to teach.

 ### More Information